Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Talo scratched thoughtful at an ear and frowned.

-"You’re proposing the existence of… some kind of third party?"
+"You’re proposing the existence of... some kind of third party?"
 He asked.
 "An agent *not* known to us?"

 Genshi wobbled his head.
 "Daar’s right.
 Any faction with the resources and competence to generate antimatter in those quantities would be smart enough not to waste it.
-Nobody we know of would view it as economical to spend antimatter that way… and yet somebody plainly *did."*
+Nobody we know of would view it as economical to spend antimatter that way... and yet somebody plainly *did."*

 "Well... see, that’s more troublin’ than basically anything else."
 Daar resumed his frenetic pacing.
 "It means we’re playin’ in a *big* game of Ta Shen here and there’s somebody at the table we hadn’t even noticed.
 That’s a deep hole to be in, intel-wise."
 He eyed Genshi again.
-"Well, fer Stoneback, anyway…and we still don’t know *why* but I think that don’t matter no more."
+"Well, fer Stoneback, anyway... and we still don’t know *why* but I think that don’t matter no more."

 "How so?" growled Garl.